8 Best Japanese Rice Crackers You Should Try

-Rice is the staple food of the Japanese.
-Not only do we have steamed plain rice at meals almost every day, but if you have a chance to go to grocery stores in Japan, you can find a wide variety of rice crackers.
+As you know, rice is the staple of the Japanese diet.
+Not only do we have steamed plain rice at meals almost every day, but if you have a chance to go to grocery stores in Japan, you can find a large variety of rice crackers.

-When it comes to the type of those Japanese rice crackers, Senbei (せんべい), Okaki (おかき), and Arare (あられ) are the most common traditional varieties, but in addition various modern rice crackers can also be found in Japanese supermarkets.
+When it comes to the type of those Japanese rice crackers, Senbei (せんべい), Okaki (おかき), and Arare (あられ) are the most common traditional varieties, but in addition, various modern rice crackers can also be seen.

-Out of those, today I will introduce 8 best-selling Japanese rice crackers that have been widely enjoyed by us Japanese over the decades.
+Out of those, for people who are interested in Japanese rice crackers, today I will introduce 8 best-selling products that have been widely enjoyed in Japan for decades.

 1. Kaki no Tane (柿の種)

-Kaki no Tane (柿の種) is probably the most famous rice cracker in Japan, which is also known as Kameda Crisps in countries other than Japan.
+First off, Kaki no Tane (柿の種) is probably the most famous rice cracker in Japan, which is known as Kameda Crisps overseas.

 2. Kabukiage (歌舞伎揚)

-It was released in 1960 by Amanoya (天乃屋), and as you can see from the photo above, the Japanese rice cracker features 10 kinds of designs using the family crests of Kabuki.
+It was put on the market in 1960 by Amanoya (天乃屋), and as you can see from the picture above, this rice cracker has 10 kinds of designs using the family crests of Kabuki.

-KabukiAge has a quite hard, crunchy texture and is flavored with a thick sweet soy sauce.
-Its quality is high in all respects, so it is sometimes said that Kabuki Age is one of the best Age Senbei.
+Flavored with thick sweet soy sauce, KabukiAge has a quite hard, pleasantly crunchy texture.
+Its quality is high in all respects, so Kabuki Age is arguably one of the best Age Senbei.

 3. Bonchi Age (ぼんち揚)

-On the other hand, Bonchi Age is the most beloved Age Senbei in the Kansai region around Osaka which was put on the market by Bonchi Co.,Ltd in 1960.
+On the other hand, Bonchi Age is the most famous Age Senbei in the Kansai region around Osaka which was put on the market by Bonchi in 1960.

 4. Sanko Yuki no Yado (三幸 雪の宿)

-Yuki no Yado (雪の宿) is one of the best-selling sweet-tasted rice crackers in Japan.
-It was introduced by Sanko-Seika Confectionery in 1977.
+Yuki no Yado (雪の宿) is one of the best sweet-tasting rice crackers in Japan, which was introduced by Sanko-Seika Confectionery in 1977.

-This rice snack is characterized by the white icing on the surface that is made from sugar, powdered skim milk, milk sugar, and fresh cream from Hokkaido, thanks to which the Yuki no Yado rice cracker has a rich sweetness.
+This rice snack is especially characterized by white icing on the surface that is made from sugar, powdered skim milk, milk sugar, and fresh cream from Hokkaido.

-Happy Turn (ハッピーターン) is a popular rice cracker with an addicting umami taste which was released by Kameda-Seika Confectionery in 1976.
+Happy Turn (ハッピーターン) is a popular modern rice cracker with an addictive umami taste to it, which was introduced by Kameda Seika Confectionery in 1976.

 6. Befco Bakauke (ベフコ ばかうけ)

-The original product was released in 1990, and now the rice cracker has become a standard snack food in Japan.
+The original product was released in 1990, and now Befco Bakauke has become one of the standard snacks in Japan.

-Compared to other Japanese rice snacks, the Bakauke crackers are lightly seasoned and gentle in flavor, so they can be a nice treat for kids.
+Compared to other rice crackers, the Bakauke cracker is lightly seasoned and has a gentle mild flavor.
+So it could be a great treat for kids.

-Kameda-Seika PotaPota Yaki, together with Sanko Yuki no Yado, is one of the best and most beloved Senbei with a sweet taste, which was released in 1986, and now has become a standard rice snack in Japan.
+Introduced in 1986, Kameda Seika PotaPota Yaki, together with Sanko Yuki no Yado, has now become one of the best and most beloved sweet Senbei.